CSPon/Undecided/README.md

 ### To do

-1. More Instructions!

-2. Implement $gp, $sp, $fp
+1. Implement $gp, $sp, $fp

-3. Organize Routine and Architecture
+2. Organize Routine and Architecture

-4. Pseudocode parser
+3. Pseudocode parser

 ---